Preparing for a holiday – tips for children with ASD

 - Pack a spare of your child’s favourite security item or calming object, extra batteries and a charger! (if needed)

-While the planning and preparation for such a holiday can seem unrelenting, it will ensure that all members of the family have the most relaxing time possible.
+While the planning and preparation for such a holiday can seem unrelenting, it will ensure that all members of the family have an enjoyable time together.